 In addition the 3D model rule type is also available.
-From the Visual Style Editor, by clicking on to allow adding a 3D model (based on gITF, GLB is also allowed) as an external graphic by specifying its URL (see also the Cesium documentation).
+From the Visual Style Editor, by clicking on the button, the 3D model symbolizer panel opens to allow adding a 3D model (based on gITF, GLB is also allowed) as an external graphic by specifying its URL (see also the Cesium documentation).
 Furthermore, it is possible to customize the 3D model Scale, Rotation and Color.
 Take a look at the following example.